neilchvz/infrastructure-portfolio/automation/production-monitoring/README.md

-For clients whose business operations depend on reliable internet — live streaming companies, financial services firms, multi-site organizations with real-time data dependencies — ISP degradation is not an inconvenience.
+For clients whose business operations depend on reliable internet — live streaming companies, financial services firms, multi-site organizations with real-time data dependencies.
+ISP degradation is not an inconvenience.
 It is a business-impacting event.

 The challenge at an MSP managing 15–20 monitored client sites was that